ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/project-with-survey/ubuntu/README.md

 # Docker Setup Project Service - With Survey

-Expectation: By diligently following the outlined steps, you will successfully establish a fully operational Project application setup, including both the portal and backend services.
+Expectation: By following these steps, you will establish a unified environment for the Project Service, integrated with the Survey and Observation modules.
+This setup focuses purely on the backend API infrastructure required to manage data collection and reporting.

 ## Prerequisites